 Cœur

-Cœur, translating to heart, symbolizes not just the physical organ but also courage, love, and the core of one’s emotions and intentions.
+Cœur, which translates to heart, symbolizes not just the physical organ but also courage, love, and the core of one’s emotions and intentions.

 Pamplemousse